 The infilling of the Holy Spirit, like salvation, is a gift of God.
 All you have to do to receive it is believe that it’s there for you and ask for it.
 “Your heavenly Father [will] give the Holy Spirit to those who ask Him” (Luke 11:13).

 Soul food—Nourishment and growth

 After being “born again” you are similar spiritually to what a newborn baby is like physically.
 You have a lot to learn and a lot of growing to do, so don’t be discouraged if you don’t understand everything all at once.
 The way to mature in faith and understanding of God’s ways and plan for your life is to “desire the pure milk of the Word [of God], that you may grow thereby” (1 Peter 2:2).
-Reading the Bible, Daily Might, and other Christian publications can help keep you healthy and strong spiritually and accelerate your spiritual growth.
+Reading the Bible, Daily Might, and other Christian publications for daily devotions can help keep you healthy and strong spiritually and accelerate your spiritual growth.

 A ﬁerce, continual battle is taking place in the unseen spiritual realm that surrounds us.
 It’s a spiritual battle of good against evil, a battle for our hearts and minds, which control our actions and destinies.
 God and His heavenly forces are ﬁghting and defeating the Devil and his demons.